Updated June 21, 2022.

-I’m excited to have my friend Sandy Grossman-Morris doing posts on Tuesdays & Fridays the next two weeks.
+I’m excited to have my friend Sandy Grossman-Morris doing posts on Tuesdays & Fridays for the next two weeks.
 They are a series we will be doing together about custom needlepoint.

 Hi to everyone who’s Nuts About Needlepoint!!
 For those of you who don’t know me yet, please let me introduce myself.
 I’m Sandy Grossman-Morris, a designer from (Hotter than Heck) Brentwood in Northern California.
 I know this because when I originally wrote this our air conditioner decided to retire.
 Luckily, I’m married to Bob the Builder, who is well aware that I am only comfortable in a room that is cold enough to hang meat in safely.
 But, I digress. . .
 I’m really here to spread a little Bloggy Inspiration. . .
 Creating Custom Needlepoint Canvases.

 First of all, I’d like to thank Janet for inviting me to spend this time with all of you.
 So, pour yourself a cup of tea and get ready to be inspired.
 I love the challenge of creating Custom Canvases.
 Over the next few posts, I’ll be sharing my knowledge of what makes a great custom design versus a not-so-great design, what I can do to enhance or improve an overall design and encourage you to think outside the box.

 What is a Custom Needlepoint Canvas?
 In a nutshell (you know that I just had to include that little phrase!) it’s when I take your media, such as a photograph or artwork, and put it on needlepoint canvas for you, and then, Voila! it’s Instant Stitching Envy among your friends and family.
 Trust me, it’s the bee’s knees.
-BTW, it’s always good to remember that by the very nature of canvas, some of whatever it is you want printed onto the canvas will fall into the abyss between the threads.
+BTW, it’s always good to remember that by the very nature of canvas, some of whatever it is you want to be printed onto the canvas will fall into the abyss between the threads.
 Don’t let this scare you, but keep in mind that every little, microscopic detail may not actually be seen in the final piece.
 That’s ok.

 SuiTaBLe vs. UNSuiTaBLe